 Gabrielle Massi, Psy.D.

-Specializing in Behavior Problems (including PCIT), ADHD Treatment and Evaluation, Anxiety, Trauma, Grief, Emotion Dysregulation (including DBT skills), and Autism
+Specializing in Behavior Problems in Young Children (including PCIT), ADHD Treatment (Especially Executive Functioning) and ADHD Evaluation, Anxiety, Trauma, Grief, and Autism

 Dr. Gabrielle Massi is a licensed clinical psychologist at the Center for CBT.
 Dr. Massi completed her graduate training at La Salle University, with a specialty in child clinical psychology.
 Dr. Massi continued her training as a doctoral intern at Intercommunity Action providing services for children, families, adults, and couples.
 Dr. Massi completed her post doctoral training at the Center for CBT.
 Dr. Massi has experience working in a variety of settings with children and adolescents, including outpatient clinics, schools, in home, and residential facilities.
 Dr. Massi specializes in providing evidenced-based treatments to children and families, including Cognitive Behavioral Therapy (CBT), Parent-Child Interaction Therapy (PCIT), Exposure and Response Prevention (ERP),Trauma-Focused CBT (TF-CBT) and Dialectical Behavioral Therapy (DBT) skills.
 Dr. Massi has a breadth of expertise treating individuals with behavioral difficulties, anxiety, OCD, trauma, grief, and autism.
 Dr. Massi also specializes in conducting Autism and ADHD evaluations.
 Dr. Massi aims to help families and children gain the confidence to utilize effective tools and to create positive outcomes and change in the family’s functioning.